Image

 Targeted Therapy Directed by Genetic Testing in Treating Pediatric Patients With Relapsed or Refractory Advanced Solid Tumors, Non-Hodgkin Lymphomas, or Histiocytic Disorders (The Pediatric MATCH Screening Trial)

-Exploring genetic-based treatments for kids with difficult cancers.
+Genetic testing helps find treatments for kids with specific cancers.

 Recruiting